olres/AnyDoor/readme.md

 #### Option 1: VITON-HD Test Inference (Current Configuration)
 Unzip test.zip with VITON-HD dataset test directory and place it in the root directory of this repository.
-The current configuration in this repository is set up to run inference on VITON-HD test pairs:

 ```bash
 docker-compose up